Fermion quadrature bases for Wigner functionals: Introduction

 \section{Introduction}

-Quantum field theory \cite{peskin} has been very successful in formulating theories for most of the fundamental dynamics of nature.
-The only exception is a quantum description of gravity.
-The states used for phenomenological calculations in quantum field theory are usually rather simple --- tensor products of pure single-particle number states for the different particle fields that are to take part in the interactions.
-It is not the purpose of quantum field theory to represent exotic quantum states.

-On the other hand, formulations of non-relativistic quantum physics that are used for quantum information theory, such as those used in quantum optics, have been developed to a high level, allowing the description of exotic quantum measurements applied to exotic quantum states.
-Such descriptions often use phase space representations for such exotic states in terms of ladder operators or quadrature operators \cite{contvar1,weedbrook,contvar2}, leading to a quasi-Moyal formalism.
-The dynamics in these applications are relatively simple compared to the fundamental dynamics of nature as represented in terms of quantum field theory.
+The tools for non-relativistic quantum physics, which is used to model, analyze, and design quantum information systems \cite{nc} in terms of quantum optics \cite{mw}, allow the description of exotic quantum states subjected to exotic quantum measurements.
+Such tools often use phase space representations of states and operators, expressed in terms of ladder operators or quadrature operators \cite{contvar1,weedbrook,contvar2}.
+Such representations are thus inspired by the Moyal formalism \cite{groenewold,moyal,psqm}.
+However, the authentic Moyal formalism does not involve operators.

-Progress in fundamental physics (specifically with respect to a quantum description of gravity) would require the merger of these two disciplines to obtain a formalism that can successfully represent both the fundamental dynamics and arbitrary complex quantum states.
-A promising approach is to generalize the Moyal formalism \cite{groenewold,moyal,psqm} to obtain one in which states and operations are represented as distributions on a functional phase space, taking over the role of the path integral domain.
-The formal resemblance between functional phase space integrals and path integrals implies that the former would allow a similar development as found for the quantum field theory based on the latter.

-The development of a functional Moyal formalism for bosonic fields has so far been quite successfully based on a generalization of quantum optics \cite{mrowc,stquad,berra,fermiwig}.
-The relativistic formulation of a functional phase space for the massless photon field does not present significant challenges.
-The development of a functional Moyal formalism for fermionic fields is more challenging.
-In addition to the early work by Cahill and Glauber \cite{caglaub}, there are a number of fermion phase space formulations based on the Glauber-Sudarshan $P$-distribution \cite{fermipfunc,fermibarnett,polyakov,fermibarnett2} and the Husimi $Q$-distribution \cite{fermiqfunc} in the context of condensed matter physics.
-There are also fermion phase space formulations based on the Wigner function \cite{fermiwig}.
-These formulations are generally done for finite dimensional systems, leading to phase spaces composed of a finite number of the two-dimensional phase spaces, each representing a one-dimensional system.

-In this paper, we consider infinite dimensional systems where the phase space becomes a functional phase space and the distributions are defined as functionals, leading to a functional Moyal formalism for fermion fields.
-For this purpose, we choose to work with the Wigner functionals.
-Such a functional Moyal formalism for fermion fields based on Wigner functionals has been presented before \cite{fermiwig}.
-However, it is based on an axiomatic approach that takes the existence of eigenstates of field operators for granted.
-Here, we show the full development and compute the eigenstates for the pertinent operators explicitly.